Covid death toll passes three million as India cases surge | Malay Mail

 In more good news for Britons after the partial reopening of society this week, Germany on Friday removed the United Kingdom from the list of risk zones for coronavirus infections, meaning that travellers will no longer need to quarantine upon arrival.

-Libya launched its vaccination drive yesterday, prioritising the elderly and health care workers. — AFP
+Libya launched its vaccination drive on Saturday, prioritising the elderly and health care workers. — AFP